 Willow, wondering what she could possibly have done to get kicked off the base so soon, shyly nodded as Jack escorted her.

-Hammond was intently examining a wristband of some kind when she went in, but he looked up and smiled at her, dispelling her fears (if only he'd been her principal rather than Snyder) saying "The Tok'ra emmisary - you know about the Tok'ra, don't you?"
+Hammond was intently examining an alien wristband of some kind when she went in, but he looked up and smiled at her, dispelling her fears (if only he'd been her principal rather than Snyder) saying "The Tok'ra emmisary - you know about the Tok'ra, don't you?"

 "A little."
 Willow admitted.
 Hammond went on briefly to explain in a little more detail about them than Jack had.

 "Anyway, the Tok'ra have discovered, on a dig, some bracelets belonging to an extinct civilization known as the Atanik.
 Apparently, they provided the wearer with great strength and speed.
 However, the Tok'ra's symbiote renders them incapable of using one, which is why they've brought them to us.
 They've brought four, and SG-1 has already agreed to test them.
 However, Teal'c, also having a symbiote, can't use one either."

 "And you'd like me to wear one, sir?"
 Willow asked.
 She knew of no other reason the General would've told her - need-to-know and all that - so she said "Why me?"